Abdulwaashim/Healthcare_-Data_analysis-using_PowerBI/README.md

 3. **Hospital visits over time**:
    - Line chart effectively captures the trends in hospital visits over months.

-### Suggestions for Improvement
-- Correlate Blood Sugar and Cholesterol Levels directly with specific Disease_Types using additional visuals.
-- Enhance interactivity with slicers for Age_Group, Gender, and Disease_Type.

 ## Tools Used
 - **Power BI Desktop** for data visualization and analysis.